 This report is the result of a joint effort by NISR, GMO, Provinces, Districts, and other government entities committed to creating a positive change in the gender statistics landscape.
-It was prepared under the coordination of Mr. Rurihose Florien, the Deputy Chief Gender Monitor at GMO and Mr. Ndakize Michel, Director of Demographic and Social Statistics Unit at NISR and with the overall direction of Mr. Murenzi Ivan, Deputy Director General of NISR.
+This report was prepared under the coordination of Mr. RURIHOSE Florien, Deputy Chief Gender Monitor at GMO and Mr. NDAKIZE Michel, Director of Demographic and Social Statistics Unit at NISR and with the overall direction of Mr. MURENZI Ivan, Deputy Director General of NISR.

 A word of thanks goes to the technical staff from the above-mentioned entities for the efforts invested in the preparation of this report.
-This includes Mr. Nkurunziza Venuste, statistician in charge of gender statistics, Mr. Nilingiyimana Faustin, team leader in charge of cross-cutting social statistics, Nshimiyimana Richard Bienvenue, statistician at GMO, Mugiraneza Modeste, officer in charge of gender mainstreaming at GMO, Mukeshimana Ernest, advisor in statistics at MINAGRI, Muhire Jean Baptiste, a statistician at MIGEPROF and Mujawamariya Petronille, a statistician at MINALOC.
+Our special thanks go to Mr. NKURUNZIZA Venuste, statistician in charge of gender statistics, Mr. NILINGIYIMANA Faustin, team leader in charge of cross-cutting social statistics, NSHIMIYIMANA Richard Bienvenue, statistician at GMO; MUGIRANEZA Modeste, officer in charge of gender mainstreaming at GMO; MUKESHIMANA Ernest, Advisor in statistics at MINAGRI, MUHIRE Jean Baptiste, a statistician at MIGEPROF and MUJAWAMARIYA Petronille, a statistician at MINALOC.

-We would also like to express our gratitude and thanks to our partners in the field of gender statistics, notably the European Union (EU), UN Women, Paris 21, and the World Bank Group for their support and contribution throughout the process of compiling and publishing this report.
+We would like to express our gratitude and sincere thanks to our partners in the field of gender statistics, notably the European Union (EU), UN Women, Paris 21, the World Bank Group, etc. for their support and contribution throughout the process of compiling and publishing this report.